USB2.0 Spec

 maximum amount of data the client will transfer with one IRP, the maximum service interval the client

-3. Function Configuration: Once configuration types 1 and 2 have been accomplished, the pipe is
+will use, the client’s notification identification, and so on. - Function Configuration: Once configuration types 1 and 2 have been accomplished, the pipe is

 completely ready for use from the USB’s point of view.
 However, additional vendor- or class-specific